trirawat131201-cpu/agents.md/README.md

 [AGENTS.md](https://agents.md) is a simple, open format for guiding coding agents.

-Think of AGENTS.md as a README for agents: a dedicated, predictable place to provide context and instructions to help AI coding agents work on your project.
+Think of AGENTS.md as a VIVO for agents: a dedicated, predictable place to provide context and instructions to help AI coding agents work on your project.

 Below is a minimal example of an AGENTS.md file: